-The Stonehill College Bookstore is located in the basement level of Boland Hall and in the Academic and Welcome Center (textbooks).
-It is operated by Follett's.
+The Stonehill College Bookstore is located in the basement level of Boland Hall and in the Academic and Welcome Center (apparel and gifts only).
+It is operated by Follett.
 Faculty will be sent information each semester regarding textbook orders.
-Other information is available through the bookstore website.
+Other information is available through the Bookstore website.

 VIII.
-Faculty and Administrative Assistants (AA)
+Faculty and Administrative Assistants

 Administrative support for faculty at Stonehill is organized by building rather than by department.
-If you have a question or need assistance, speak to the AA in your building.
+If you have a question or need assistance, speak to the Administrative Assistants in your building.
 As of this printing, the assignment of Administrative Assistants is as follows:

-- Academic and Welcome Center- Phylicia Rocha (x1840) - Business Department Carolyn McGuinness (XI463) - Duffy Faculty Wendy Hanawalt (X1225) - Cushing-Martin Building Elizabeth Pearson (XI622) - Martin Institute Noelle Preston (X1131) - College Center/Education and Computer Science Departments Lisa Biederwolf (XI216) - Shields Science Center Romelle Berry (XI201)
+- Academic and Welcome Center Phylicia Rocha (x1840) - Business Department Carolyn McGuinness (XI463) - Duffy Academic Center Nancy Dunsing (X1311) - Cushing-Martin Hall Elizabeth Pearson (XI622) - Martin Institute Noelle Preston (X1131) - College Center/Education and Computer Science Departments Lisa Biederwolf (XI216) - Shields Science Center Romelle Berry (XI201)